santi1s/Big-Data/EEE-%2D-Embedded-Escalation-Engineer-Training-and-Reference/ASC-Guided-Troubleshooter/Self%2DAuthoring-(Advanced).md

 When you have fully built your Geneva Automation, you should be committing your changes along the way:
   - This time use the "commit" button and select "Create pull request"
-  - You can also “View Pull Request” to view the PR
+  - You can also "View Pull Request" to view the PR
   - Approve your PR